Magical Princess Minky Momo: International releases

-Later on, Momo and her family become refugees.
-She understands that people have few hopes and dreams now.
-She eventually meets the Momo character from the first series and ultimately decides to save all the remaining hopes and dreams, using her magic against many social issues.
-Despite her efforts, all magic and fairy tale characters begin to disappear.
-The King and Queen of Marināsa decide to escape from the Earth.
-Momo stays behind to fulfill her parents' dream of having a child, believing that hopes and dreams are never really lost.

 Impact and influence

 While aimed at young girls with the goal of selling toys, the original series attracted a considerable number of older male fans and alongside Creamy Mami, the Magic Angel, is credited as one of the originators of the lolicon otaku subculture.
 Though this unintended audience allegedly disgusted Ashi Productions founder Sato Toshihiko, it helped the show gain a strong 10% viewer share, leading to its run being extended from 50 episodes to 63.

 Episode 46 of the original series has become infamous due to its depiction of Momo dying after being hit by a truck carrying toys.
 In an issue of Japanese anime magazine OUT, series writer Takeshi Shudo explained that this was due to the toy sponsor Popy pulling their funding due to poor merchandise sales, despite strong ratings.
 Furious with this decision, Ashi Productions revolted and killed the character off at the end of the episode.
 While the character's death was only temporary, the sequence was seen as a trailblazer that allowed later magical-girl productions to deal with darker themes.
 The episode, alongside the last, later inspired a Japanese urban legend linking the series to natural disasters.

 In 1993, Hiroshi Takada won JASRAC's International Award for his work on the first TV series.

 The original series ranked 70th in TV Asahi's 2005 poll of the most popular anime.